Simspace/island/README.md

     incrementAll :: MyRecord -> MyRecord
     incrementAll = over _LeafWrapped (map1 incrementOne . reifyNum)
       where
-        reifyNum :: LeafWrapped MyRecord Identity
+        -- check that Int and Double both have a Num instance reifyNum :: LeafWrapped MyRecord Identity
                  -> LeafWrapped MyRecord (Dict Num)
         reifyNum = reifyConstraint (Proxy @Num)

-        incrementOne :: Dict Num a -> Identity a incrementOne (Dict x) = Identity (x + 1)
+        -- pattern-matching on the Dict constructor brings the Num constraint into scope incrementOne :: Dict Num a -> Identity a incrementOne (Dict x) = Identity (x + 1)